hektonian/DataSource/README.md

 ### From <=v1.0.2 to v1.0.3

-From v1.0.3 onwards all IAsyncReadOnlyDataSet's `LastAsync` and `LastOrDefaultAsync` -methods and the expression filter versions of `FirstAsync` and `FirstOrDefaultAsync` will be marked as obsolete to promote deterministic selection of entities from a data set.
+From v1.0.3 onwards all IAsyncReadOnlyDataSet's `LastAsync` and `LastOrDefaultAsync` -methods and the expression filter versions of `FirstAsync` and `FirstOrDefaultAsync` have been removed to promote deterministic selection of entities from a data set.

 The deprecated methods are either duplicate functionality or rely on the order the entities are stored in the data store.